Deadline: 13 July 2020 AoE

-The IO500 is now accepting and encouraging submissions for the upcoming 4th IO500 list revealed at ISC-HPC 2019 in Frankfurt, Germany.
-Once again, we are also accepting submissions to the 10 node I/O challenge to encourage submission of small scale results.
-The new ranked lists will be announced at our ISC19 BoF .
-We hope to see you, and your results, there.
+The IO500 is now accepting and encouraging submissions for the upcoming 6th IO500 list.
+Once again, we are also accepting submissions to the 10 Node Challenge to encourage the submission of small scale results.
+The new ranked lists will be announced via live-stream at a virtual session.
+We hope to see many new results.

 The benchmark suite is designed to be easy to run and the community has multiple active support channels to help with any questions.
-Please submit and we look forward to seeing many of you at ISC 2019!
-Please note that submissions of all size are welcome; the site has customizable sorting so it is possible to submit on a small system and still get a very good per-client score for example.
+Please note that submissions of all sizes are welcome; the site has customizable sorting so it is possible to submit on a small system and still get a very good per-client score for example.
 Additionally, the list is about much more than just the raw rank; all submissions help the community by collecting and publishing a wider corpus of data.
 More details below.

 Following the success of the Top500 in collecting and analyzing historical trends in supercomputer technology and evolution, the IO500 was created in 2017, published its first list at SC17, and has grown exponentially since then.
 The need for such an initiative has long been known within High-Performance Computing; however, defining appropriate benchmarks had long been challenging.
 Despite this challenge, the community, after long and spirited discussion, finally reached consensus on a suite of benchmarks and a metric for resolving the scores into a single ranking.